sdziallas/comp55/docs/labs/GitTips.md

 ## Java Build Path - Adding a folder of images

 When importing your project into Eclipse there are times where certain folders are not in the java build path.
 Lets take for example a media folder containing images for you project that's not in your java build path.

 The console will return an error telling you it cannot find the image.

 ![Exception stack trace file not found](gittips/media/cannotFindImage.png)

-First thing you want to do is right click your *project-name* in your project explorer and click on the *properties*.
+First thing you want to do is right-click your *project-name* in your project explorer and click on the *properties*.
 You will be greeted with this window:

 ![eclipse project properties](gittips/media/propertiesPage.png)